GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 ### Task 2: Generate a Databricks Notebook

+1. Please ensure if the cluster is running.
+Click on **Clusters** from left navigation bar , select **awdbclstud** and click on start.

 1. On the left of the screen, click on the **Workspace** icon, then click on the arrow next to the word Workspace, and click on **Create** and then click on **Folder**.
 Name the folder **adftutorial**, and click on **Create Folder**.
 The adftutorial folder appears in the Workspace.

 1. Click on the drop down arrow next to adftutorial, and then click **Create**, and then click **Notebook**.